ichirokira/TeamTamLCU/README.md

 Matched
 ```

-Please feel free to change the input and run to following command:
+Please feel free to change the input and run the following command:
 ```bash
 python .\samples\hamiltonian_simulation.py
 ```